dmbarbour/Sirea/README.md

 * Developers must use a point-free style for RDP behaviors in Sirea.
 This a very rewarding style, and the full power of Haskell functions is still available for static information (clean, staged programming).
 But newcomers seem to find point-free intimidating.
 While I'd like to answer this concern with a higher layer language that can compile to behaviors, it is low priority for Sirea.

-* Sirea lacks static support for reasoning about open feedback loops, and uses a very simplistic damping model.
-Consequently, developers must be disciplined about feedback for demand monitors, shared state, and similar.
+* Sirea lacks static support for reasoning about open feedback loops, lacks any support for optimizing network fixpoints, and uses a very simplistic damping model.
+Consequently, developers must be disciplined about cyclic feedback for demand monitors, shared state, and similar.

 * RDP is designed for [object capability model](http://en.wikipedia.org/wiki/Object-capability_model) systems, using dynamic behaviors as runtime composable capabilities.
 (This is reflected, for example, in having fine-grained capabilities for many resources.)
 Sirea, however, is designed to be convenient in context of Haskell's module and type systems, and uses types to obtain ambient resources.
 I am not entirely comfortable with this tradeoff; it isn't necessary if one reifies the module and linking system (e.g. service registry and matchmaker).